pyfsi/coconut/coupling_components/solver_wrappers/fluent_alm/fluent_alm.md

 This is the documentation for the adaptation of the Actuator Line Method (ALM) for textile yarns in air-jet weaving, incorporated in ANSYS Fluent [[1](#1)].

-## Fluid-Structure Interaction with `alm_fluent`
+## Fluid-Structure Interaction with `fluent_alm`

-The functioning of this solver wrapper is entirely based on the original [Fluent solver wrapper](./fluent.md).
+The functioning of this solver wrapper is entirely based on the original [Fluent solver wrapper](../fluent/fluent.md).
 Due to the nature of the ALM, there are some important changes, however.
 Most importantly, the deformable object is no longer physically present in the flow domain.
 This changes the workflow somewhat.
 The user should provide a file *`coordinates_timestep0.dat`* containing the initial position of the yarn.
-The first line should consist of the number of actuator points, the other lines declare the position of the actuator points: each line contains the x, y, z coordinates of an actuator point in columns (units of [m]), see e.g. [this unit test file](../../../tests/solver_wrappers/alm_fluent/test_v2023R1/yarn3d/setup_fluent/coordinates_timestep0.dat).
+The first line should consist of the number of actuator points, the other lines declare the position of the actuator points: each line contains the x, y, z coordinates of an actuator point in columns (units of [m]), see e.g. [this unit test file](../../../tests/solver_wrappers/fluent_alm/test_v2023R1/yarn3d/setup_fluent/coordinates_timestep0.dat).
 The solver wrapper assumes that the actuator points are sorted by increasing arc length, meaning that the physical neighbours of an actuator point are also neighbours in the coordinates file, leading to a certain connectivity.

 In the regular Fluent solver wrapper, both pressure and traction are exchanged with the coupled solver.
 In contrast, the current ALM framework stores the aerodynamic forces in the traction variable, and as such the pressure variable is not used.